US citizen born in refugee camp seeks court order to marry

 BATON ROUGE, La.
 (AP) — A Louisiana man who was born in an Indonesian refugee camp is asking a federal judge to immediately block enforcement of a state law that prevents him and other immigrants from getting married because they can’t produce birth certificates.

 A court filing Friday by attorneys for Lafayette resident Viet “Victor” Anh Vo asks for a preliminary injunction that would allow him and others to obtain marriage licenses.
+The court didn’t immediately rule on the request.

-Vo originally sued in November to challenge recent changes in the state’s marriage laws.
+Vo originally sued in October to challenge recent changes in the state’s marriage laws.
 The legislation’s Republican sponsor said it was designed to crack down on people using sham marriages to gain visas and citizenship.

-But Vo’s suit claims the law violates his constitutional rights and discriminates against foreign-born people.
-Vo, a U.S. citizen, doesn’t have any official record of his 1985 birth.
+Vo’s suit claims the law violates his constitutional rights and discriminates against foreign-born people.

+Vo, 31, has lived in Louisiana since he was an infant and became a U.S. citizen when he was 8 years old.
+But he doesn’t have any official record of his 1985 birth in an Indonesian refugee camp after his parents fled Vietnam.
+Vietnamese and Indonesian authorities didn’t officially recognize his birth or issue his family a birth certificate, according to his suit.

 Most Read Stories

-Note: This story has been corrected to show Vo originally sued in October, not November.